 Priority will also be given to projects that were developed through long-term community engagement efforts and co-designed by the communities that will benefit from or utilize the project’s public access deliverables.
 The most competitive projects will incorporate planning for increasingly severe and more frequent storm events into their design, location, and/or function.

 Equity and Inclusion

 Priority will be given to projects that were developed through community input and co-design processes.
-Additionally, projects should engage community-level partners (e.g. municipalities, NGOs, community organizations, community leaders) to help design, implement, and maintain projects to secure maximum benefits for communities and ensure public use of project sites, maintenance, and sustainability post-grant award.
+Additionally, projects should directly engage community-level partners (e.g., municipalities, NGOs, community organizations, community leaders) to help design, implement, and maintain projects.
+These design and development processes will help secure maximum benefits for local residents and ensure public use of project sites, maintenance, and sustainability post-grant award.
 Projects should also include plans and methods to engage and inform the public about the project’s benefits and use opportunities (see Evaluation Criteria – Community Engagement and Education for more details).
+LOS are appreciated

-Additionally, applicants should plan to report on their approach to tracking and measuring qualitative, diversity, equity and inclusion benefits of the project in the full proposal narrative and “Metrics and Outcomes” uploads required to submit an application.
+Additionally, applicants should plan to report on their approach to tracking and measuring qualitative, diversity, equity and inclusion benefits of the project in the full proposal narrative.
 These outcomes can include but are not limited to measuring the benefits of proposed work on increasing land value, improved access to greenspace and public recreation opportunities, reduction in basement backups and neighborhood flooding, reduction of heat island effect, jobs added or sustained etc. Applicants are encouraged to incorporate tools, such as the Social Vulnerability Index and others, to provide context.
 Projects receiving awards from the Fund will be asked to report on these outcomes and project-related benefits to low-income communities and communities of color in their annual programmatic reports to NFWF.

 Monitoring and Long-Term Maintenance